dargaCode/BinarySearch/README.md

 # Binary Search
 <strong>Language: C</strong>

-Generates a sorted array with randomly missing integers, then selects a random integer and performs a binary search for it.
+Generates a sorted array with some missing integers, then performs a binary search for a random integer.

 So many opportunities for off-by-one errors!